S'pore shares inch up, tracking overnight gains on Wall Street

 Singapore Exchange market strategist Geoff Howie noted that the local banks - DBS, OCBC and UOB, which make up about 40 per cent of the STI - have fallen in the past seven sessions, with their shares down 1.8 per cent on average.
 Mr Howie said that rate repricing and the flattening of the United States yield curve following last week's Federal Reserve meeting have weighed on global banks, even as other sectors managed gains.
 This trend has also been mirrored across the Asia-Pacific.

-The trio managed to eke out gains on Friday: UOB rose 0.04 per cent; DBS climbed 0.1 per cent; and OCBC was up 0.4 per cent.
+The trio managed to eke out gains yesterday: UOB rose 0.04 per cent; DBS climbed 0.1 per cent; and OCBC was up 0.4 per cent.

 Sembcorp Industries was the STI's worst performer, falling 2.3 per cent to $2.11.